 Symptoms of COVID-19 may include one or more of the following: fever, chills, cough, shortness of breath or trouble breathing, feeling tired, muscle or body aches, headache, sore throat, nausea or vomiting, diarrhea, stuffy or runny nose, or new loss of taste or smell.
 Some people with COVID-19 infection never get symptoms.
-If you have symptoms of COVID-19, get a COVID-19 test right away and stay home.
 Talk to your doctor about any of these or other symptoms that worry you.
 If you need help finding a doctor, call the 24/7 helpline at 2-1-1 or visit the 211LA.org.
 To learn about symptoms & what to do if you are sick, visit ph.lacounty.gov/covidcare.